A Double Layered Water Cherenkov Detector Array for Gamma-Ray Astronomy: Design Overview

 \begin{itemize}

-\item Upper Chamber: A light-tight chamber with a lining that may be black or reflective and a single upward-facing light sensor.
+\item Upper Chamber: A light-tight chamber with a lining that may be black or reflective and a single upward-facing PMT.
 This chamber provides timing information and an estimate of total local particle energy per unit area.
-The upward-facing light sensor ensures that non-reflected Cherenkov photons with the smallest time dispersion are detected first.
+The upward-facing PMT ensures that non-reflected Cherenkov photons with the smallest time dispersion are detected first.

-\item Lower Chamber: A light-tight chamber with a highly reflective lining, containing a single light sensor facing downwards (for improved uniformity of response).
-This chamber enables muon tagging as only a small fraction of the higher energy photons and electrons at ground level can punch through into the lower chamber, while nearly all muons will pass through the entire detector unit as the mean linear stopping power ($\rho \langle - dE/dx \rangle$) for muons in water is only 2 MeV/cm. \end{itemize}
+\item Lower Chamber: A light-tight chamber with a highly reflective lining, containing a single PMT facing downwards (for improved uniformity of response).
+This chamber enables muon tagging as only a small fraction of the higher energy photons and electrons at ground level can punch through into the lower chamber, while nearly all muons will pass through the entire detector unit as the mean linear stopping power ($\rho \langle - dE/dx \rangle$) for muons in water is only 2 MeV/cm \citep{2001ADNDT..78..183G}. \end{itemize}

-The two PMTS are connected to each other with a PMT support such that one faces upwards in the upper chamber, and the other faces downwards in the lower chamber, as can be seen from Fig.~\ref{fig:unit}.
+The two PMTs are connected to each other with a PMT support such that one faces upwards in the upper chamber, and the other faces downwards in the lower chamber.

-The reference design makes use of a 3.8 m tank, motivated by the relative ease of road transportation of pre-fabricated (e.g. rotomolded) units up to this size.
+The reference design uses a 3.8 m diameter tank, motivated by the relative ease of road transportation of pre-fabricated (e.g. rotomolded) units up to this size.
+Alternative designs with different diameters are possible and included in our studies for single tank simulations (see Section \ref{sec:upper}).
 The depths of the two chambers and their reflective properties are investigated in Sections \ref{sec:upper} and \ref{sec:lower}.